 If you're active in the CNC machining community to any degree, you've likely heard the names Haas and Mazak tossed around a lot.
 They are two juggernauts of the industry, each taking up huge shares of the market and each producing many of the same types of machine tools.
 As such, to an outside eye the frequent debate between them may seem a simple matter of preference and brand loyalty, like Coke and Pepsi.
 However, it goes deeper than that.

 When people discuss the pros and cons of Haas and Mazak they are talking about the brands and their machines, yes, but they're also talking more broadly about two different niches of machine tools.
 You see.
-Mazak is simply the most notable of the several large Japanese manufacturers of high end machinery, whereas Haas is the most known of the more affordable, typically American brands.
+Mazak is one of the several large Japanese and Korean manufacturers of high end machinery, whereas Haas is the most known of the more affordable, typically American brands.
 The debate between the two, then, is a question of investment and value.
 Is it worth it to save money on a Haas, which may have a slower output and break down more frequently?
 Or is it worth it to fork over a little extra cash for the sturdiness and speed of a Mazak?
 Obviously the answer is going to vary a bit depending on your situation, so we're going to give a general overview of the benefits of each.

 Benefits of Mazak